 - 2. Remove the wheel hub.
-See Group 33 of the Recreational Vehicle Chassis Workshop Manual for wheel bearing service procedures. - Lubricate the steering knuckle/control arm at indicated maintenance intervals.
+See Group 33 of the Recreational Vehicle Chassis Workshop Manual for wheel bearing service procedures, or take the vehicle to an authorized Freightliner dealer. - Lubricate the steering knuckle/control arm at indicated maintenance intervals.
 Use only an NLGI Grade 2 lithium-based grease, multipurpose grease, or mineral oil on the lubricating points.
 See Fig. 4 and Fig. 5.